- Before school begins, read the Official Guide to Legal Specialties and take the Strengthsfinder assessment.

 - If interested in public interest jobs, register as a user at psjd.org and consider attending the Equal Justice Works Career Conference in October.

-- Attend 1L Academy, Jump Start Week, and other Career Services programs, and get to know the Career Services staff.
+- Attend 1L Academy, Jump Start Week, and other Career Development programs, and get to know the Career Development staff.

 - Consider applying for the Summer in Oxford Program, the Washington D.C.
 Summer Program or other study-abroad programs to obtain law school credit.